Take Me Out to the Ballgame

 First off an update regarding my Taylor Swift Moments blog from two weeks ago.
 My very loyal fans—Charlotte, Brian, and Hoover, who drove from Virginia to Bellingham for the signing in Bellingham—are now safely back home in Virginia.
 Their last day of driving was a grueling fifteen-hour one, but they managed to make it home ahead of the storm that was forecast to hit the area over the weekend.

-Brian and Charlotte are a lovely couple in their fifties.
+Brian and Charlotte are a lovely couple.
 Prior to the signing, we shared a delightful meal at Bellingham’s Rock and Rye Oyster House.
 That was my first visit there, but I expect it won’t be my last.

 On the way home, Charlotte kept me updated on their progress, and that made me think of October of 2001 when Bill and I made a similar roundtrip journey.
 Earlier that year I had agreed to attend a book festival in Memphis in October, but then 9/11 happened.
 When we should have been making travel arrangements for that, air travel was very much … well … up in the air.
 That’s when we decided to drive—from Seattle to Memphis and back.